Management consulting vs strategy consulting. What's the difference?

-Home » Blog » Management consulting vs strategy consulting.
-What’s the difference?
+Home » Blog » Management Consulting vs. Strategy Consulting: What’s the Difference?

 Although management consulting and strategy consulting sound similar, there is a clear distinction between the two.
 The biggest difference is that strategy consulting is done at the executive level, usually with CEOs or a board of directors.
 The goal here is to determine long-term strategies that can be adopted for the company.